-In this tutorial we will show you how to install and configuration of Gitlab on your Debian 9.
-For those of you who didn’t know, Gitlab is graphical implementation of git, it is an open source repository management and version control system.
+In this tutorial, we will show you how to install and configuration of Gitlab on your Debian 9.
+For those of you who didn’t know, Gitlab is a graphical implementation of git, it is open-source repository management and version control system.
 GitLab is developed on Ruby on Rails.
 Using GitLab you can host your source code on your own server.
-This ensures security of the code, and gives you total freedom on the number of users as well as number of repositories and number of files.
+This ensures the security of the code and gives you total freedom on the number of users as well as the number of repositories and the number of files.
 GitLab provides you with a platform to collaborate on projects and to keep track of changes in code.
-GitLab is widely used for software development and version control related tasks.
-In many ways it is similar to GitHub, except you can install it in your own server.
+GitLab has widely used for software development and version control-related tasks.
+In many ways, it is similar to GitHub, except you can install it on your own server.

-- GitLab provides you web interface to edit files, directories and create merge requests.
+- GitLab provides you a web interface to edit files, directories and create merge requests.

-- It provides LDAP user authentication and has two factor authentication system which makes the application very secure.
+- It provides LDAP user authentication and has a two-factor authentication system which makes the application very secure.

-- It provides a fine work flow management which gives you ability to create groups for a project, ability to fork a repository as well as it provides ability to manage large binaries with git LFS.
+- It provides fine workflow management which gives you the ability to create groups for a project, the ability to fork a repository as well as it provides the ability to manage large binaries with git LFS.

 - GitLab comes with GitLab CI for continuous integration.
 You can also Docker with GitLab CI.